tekknolagi/tekknolagi.github.com/_posts/2026-07-03-travel-notes-pldi-boulder.md

 ## Friday

-I ran into Thalia and John Regehr and we talked about (really, they talked about and I tried to learn something) what it might mean to either port Alive2 to another compiler than LLVM, or build "Alive3", or "Mini-Alive" for some other IR.
+I ran into Thalia Archibald and John Regehr and we talked about (really, they talked about and I tried to learn something) what it might mean to either port Alive2 to another compiler than LLVM, or build "Alive3", or "Mini-Alive" for some other IR.
 John suggested fuzzing the hell out of the thing first, then doing